 Doil swallowed.
 “I thought you said we wouldn’t need to shed blood.”

 “No, I said that we wouldn’t jump a blood debt on you,” Marinae replied.
 “There are other things we could try, but this is by far the easiest, and the quickest.
 I promise that the amount of blood actually involved is minimal; it’s more of a catalyst than a source of power, for this particular use.
-It will allow me to hear your thoughts, and since I am attuned to the mental and spiritual planes, I should be able to thus perceive clearly the source of your mysterious voice.”
+It will allow me to hear your thoughts, and since I am attuned to the spiritual plane, I should be able to thus perceive the source of your mysterious voice.”

 Marinae sighed.
 “Yes, there are other ways.
-You could devote the next five years of your life to studying with the Blood Priests here in the Temple, and by the end of that time you might be able to perceive the mental and spiritual frames yourself.
+You could devote the next five years of your life to studying with the Blood Priests here in the Temple, and by the end of that time you might be able to perceive the spiritual frame yourself.
 Might – it takes some people longer.
 Or I could use a transcending mirror, but that would only allow the voice, whatever it is, to communicate with us, not us with it, and it would probably drain my entire body of blood in the process.”
 She crossed her arms, and Doil noticed the tip of her black sword poking out from beneath her red robes.
 It was a potent reminder that she was a full Blood Priest, not just Borivat’s former friend.
 “You came to the Isle of Blood for help.
 If our methods are too distasteful for you, then you should not have bothered.”

 For another moment, Doil hesitated, before he took a deep breath.
 “Alright.”
 He nodded at the sigil-bearing needle.
 “Let’s try it.”